MultiGA: Leveraging Multi-Source Seeding in Genetic Algorithms: Conclusion

+\name{} demonstrates two key strengths: strong performance and robustness across model families.
+Our objective is not to surpass the state of the art on each task, but to examine whether combining multiple LLMs can mitigate brittleness and large performance fluctuations.
+In particular, \name{} shows that using a larger, more expensive model throughout an entire experimental pipeline is not required to achieve strong and reliable results, highlighting both its efficiency and its ability to extract high-level insights from more capable models before relying on more accessible ones.

+Moreover, \name{} is not expected to consistently outperform the strongest individual seed, as the initial population may include substantially weaker candidates that must be filtered out.
+Nevertheless, its convergence toward near-best or top performance highlights its effectiveness in amplifying high-quality solutions while eliminating poor ones.
+This systematic pruning provides a reliable method for achieving high-quality results without prior knowledge of which model is best suited for a particular task.

-Future studies could investigate the impact of the evaluator model's capabilities on the evolutionary process or explore dynamic seeding strategies where the pool of generator LLMs is adapted over time.
-Finally, extending the MultiGA framework to more complex, multi-step agentic workflows could unlock new possibilities, allowing different models to contribute specialized strengths at various stages of a problem-solving process.
+Future studies could more thoroughly investigate the impact of the evaluator model's capabilities on the evolutionary process or explore dynamic seeding strategies where the pool of generator LLMs is adapted over time.
+Finally, extending the \name{} framework to more complex, multi-step agentic workflows could unlock new possibilities, allowing different models to contribute specialized strengths at different stages of a problem-solving process.